dosbox-staging/dosbox-staging.github.io/content/about/index.md

 - Supporting the use of Windows 9x/Me in the emulator.
 Windows 9x/Me emulation is supported by projects such as [QEMU](https://www.qemu.org) and [VirtualBox](https://www.virtualbox.org/), although DOSBox forks like [DOSBox-X](https://www.dosbox-x.com/) and [DOSBox Pure](https://github.com/schellingb/dosbox-pure) also support this.
+This may change if wanted by the DOSBox Staging community in general.

 - Persuing hardware accuracy when it impacts the above goals or detracts from the source material.
 [PCem](https://pcem-emulator.co.uk/) and its derivatives